London Buses route 149: Crime

 Route 149 suffers from higher levels of crime than most routes in London.
 In the 2006-07 financial year the route had the sixth highest levels of reported incidents on the network.
 This was lower than in the previous year, when it was fifth.

 In 2007, the route was highlighted as having extremely high levels of pickpocketing by London Assembly member Jeanette Arnold.
 Ken Livingstone, then Mayor of London, was called upon to increase policing on the route, but stated that pickpocket activity had in fact decreased between 2005 and 2007.

 A vehicle on the route was involved in an accident in Tottenham on 15 September 2009 when a double-decker bus on route 243 crashed into it.
 The driver and four passengers were injured in the accident, as was the driver of the 243, but there were no serious injuries.

 On 27 February 2010, a bus driver working on the route was assaulted by a passenger who had failed to alight at the correct stop.
-Two weeks earlier a driver on the route had been suspended for assaulting a pedestrian near Monument Station.
+Two weeks earlier a driver on the route had been suspended for assaulting a pedestrian near Monument station.

 On 15 October 2015, a man was jailed for throwing a man's walking frame off a bus on the route and shouting racist and Islamophobic abuse at him.

 Current route

+Route 149 operates via these primary locations: